 The Privatization of the Post-2015 Development Agenda

-The increased influence of corporations over the UN development agenda was highlighted by several civil society organizations last April 8 in New York.
+The increased influence of corporations over the UN development agenda was highlighted by several civil society organizations last April 8, 2014 in New York.
 During a side-event at the Church Center, (see the video here) different worrying trends were highlighted: the redefinition of ODA that will put more public funds in the hands of corporations, the lack of accountability of the different associations between corporations and UN agencies and the privileged access that big corporate players may be getting over international norm-setting.
 At the General Assembly hearing on partnerships, Roberto Bissio denounced how information access is being made more restrictive under corporate pressure.
-Brazilian Ambassador Guilherme Patriota condemned the “outsourcing of development responsibilities” and announced his country opposition to the UN Partnership Facility proposed by Secretary General Ban Ki-moon. (see the video here).
+Brazilian Ambassador Guilherme Patriota condemned the “outsourcing of development responsibilities” and announced his country opposition to the UN Partnership Facility proposed by Secretary General Ban Ki-moon.